New Internationalist

 New Internationalist (NI) is an international publisher and left-wing magazine based in Oxford, England, owned by a multi-stakeholder co-operative and run day to day as a worker-run co-operative with a non-hierarchical structure.
 Known for its strong editorial and environmental policies, and its bi-monthly independent magazine, it describes itself as existing to "cover stories the mainstream media sidestep and provide alternative perspectives on today's global critical issues."
 It covers social and environmental issues through its magazine, books and digital platforms.

 New Internationalist magazine has existed for more than 40 years and as of 2018 was the largest magazine of its type in circulation in the United Kingdom.
 It has won the Utne Independent Press Award for "Best International Coverage" eight times, most recently in 2013 and an Amnesty International UK Media Awards 2012 award in the consumer magazine category as well as being recognised by the United Nations for its "outstanding contribution to world peace and development".

 In 2017, New Internationalist ran a Community Share Offer in which 3,409 people invested £704,114 to create a new multi-stakeholder [Co-operative] called New Internationalist Co-operative.
 In March of that year New Internationalist published the 500th issue of New Internationalist magazine.

+In 2026 New Internationalist launched a fundraising campaign under the strapline "Save New Internationalist -- More than a magazine" aiming to raise £150,000 due to a cashflow crisis caused by rising print, paper and postage costs.